humphrem/action/README.md

 ## Overview

-Action is a Python-based tool designed to bring the power of AI computer vision models to camera trap video analysis.
-Action lets you process hours of raw footage into positive detection clips where animals appear.
-Whether you're monitoring aquatic life with underwater cameras or tracking terrestrial wildlife, Action can save you from the time and tedious labour of reviewing footage manually.
+ACTION is a Python-based tool designed to bring the power of AI computer vision models to camera trap video analysis.
+ACTION lets you process hours of raw footage into positive detection clips where animals appear.
+Whether you're monitoring aquatic life with underwater cameras or tracking terrestrial wildlife, ACTION can save you from the time and tedious labour of reviewing footage manually.

 ## How it Works

-Action takes one or more video files as input, along with several optional parameters to customize the process.
+ACTION takes one or more video files as input, along with several optional parameters to customize the process.
 Depending on the environment specified by the user, an appropriate object detection model is used: [YOLO-Fish v4](https://github.com/tamim662/YOLO-Fish) for aquatic videos, or [Megadetector v5](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md) for terrestrial.
 Input videos are processed using the AI model, and a clip is created whenever terrestrial animals or fish are detected.
 At the end of the process, a filename_clips directory will include all the detections from the raw footage.

 ## Setup

-Action is written in Python and requires a number of dependencies and large machine learning models (~778M) to be installed and downloaded.
+ACTION is written in Python and requires a number of dependencies and large machine learning models (~778M) to be installed and downloaded.

 The easiest way to use it is with the [pixi](https://prefix.dev/docs/pixi/overview) package manager.
 Pixi installs everything you need into a local `.pixi` folder (i.e., at the root of the project), without needing to modify your system.